ColinMaloney/rideshare_case_study/README.md

 4. Run Random Forest and hypertune parameters with cross fold.
 5. Received Out of Bag Score of .8138
 6. Pull out features that affected the Random Forest the most.
-7. Give ideas on how we could keep the turnover lower.
+7. Give ideas on how we could keep the churn lower.

 ## Please see presentation in PDF form for more information.